2018 Viessmann Academy • Student Seminar in Sustainability

 On the UW Oshkosh Campus

-Your Viessmann experience will begin with three Saturday sessions in the second half of spring semester in Oshkosh.
-During these class/orientation sessions you will be introduced to the three major themes in this program: sustainability, business, and the history, geography, and culture of Germany.
+Your Viessmann experience will begin with four Saturday sessions on the UW Oshkosh campus.
+During these class/orientation sessions your faculty mentors will introduce you to the major themes of this program: the history, geography, and culture of Germany. the history and strategy of the Viessmann Group, and the basic ideas and principles behind the business practices of sustainability, digitalization, and design thinking.

 In Berlin, Germany

 The first week of the international component is set in Berlin, the capital city of Germany.
-Led by a UW professor who is a native of Germany, you will visit major tourist and historical sites such as the Brandenburg Gate, the Bernauer Straße Berlin Wall Memorial, Checkpoint Charlie, the Holocaust Memorial, and the Bundestag.
+Led by a UW professor who is a native of Germany, you will visit major tourist and historical sites such as the Brandenburg Gate, the Bernauer Straße Berlin Wall Memorial, Checkpoint Charlie, the Memorial to the Murdered Jews of Europe, and the Bundestag.
 You will also have some free time to explore the city on your own.
 During the time in Berlin, you will stay in a youth hostel, sharing a room with other members of the group.

 In Allendorf, Germany, at the Headquarters of the Viessmann Group

-The second week of the international component, the Viessmann Sustainability Academy, is set at the Infocenter facility of the Viessmann Group in Allendorf, Germany.
-During the Viessmann Academy, you will stay at the Viessmann guest house, which is about 15 minutes from the Infocenter.
-Lectures and group work will take place at the Infocenter and we will take field trips to see various Viessmann facilities.
+The second week of the international component, the Viessmann Seminar in Sustainability, takes place at the Infocenter facility of the Viessmann Group in Allendorf, Germany.
+During the Seminar, you will stay at the Viessmann guest house, which is about 15 minutes from the Infocenter.
+You will join German business and engineering students affiliated with Viessmann for lectures about Viessmann’s history and sustainability strategies, tours of various Viessmann facilities, and the Design Thinking Workshop.
 You will also have time to socialize with the German students.

 Two UW Oshkosh professors will serve as your instructors while in Oshkosh and Berlin and your mentors while at the Viessmann Academy: